C3BI-pasteur-fr/python-course-1/source/Modules_and_Packages.rst

 Python provide a lot of libraries
 which are organized in package and modules.
-The full description of modules are available on the pyhton.org web site (`Python 2 <https://docs.python.org/2/py-modindex.html>`_ , `Python 3 <https://docs.python.org/3/py-modindex.html>`_).
+The full description of modules are available on the python.org web site (`Python 2 <https://docs.python.org/2/py-modindex.html>`_ , `Python 3 <https://docs.python.org/3/py-modindex.html>`_).
 When you code in python always refer to these documentations.
-These libraies are called "standard library".
+These libraries are called "standard library".

 Exercises